4-R-Forum/WorksheetTemplates/README.md

 4R for Aras Practitioners Worksheet templates for OneNote

 1. Start OneNote and in the main menu navigate to File > Open, and select the .one file in this repository
-2. Open each of the pages and from the Insert Ribbon
+2. Open each of the pages and from the Insert Ribbon<br/>
-  a) Click the Page Templates ison in the Inseert Ribbon
+  a) Click the Page Templates ison in the Inseert Ribbon<br/>
-  b) templates sidebar will open at right
+  b) templates sidebar will open at right<br/>
-  c) click the 'Save Current Page as Template, link
+  c) click the 'Save Current Page as Template, link<br/>
-  d) new Template will be created
+  d) new Template will be created<br/>
 3. To insert a template into any workbook
   a) Click the Page Templates ison in the Inseert Ribbon
-  b) Templates sidebar opens at right
+  b) Templates sidebar opens at right<br/>
-  c) Select the desired template from My Templaes in the sidebar
+  c) Select the desired template from My Templaes in the sidebar<br/>